KarbonSource/linked-blog-starter-md/05 - Literature Notes/Phys 006/Chapters/202502280852 ch6 Work and Kinetic Energy.md

 when W<sub>tot</sub> is positive, the kinetic energy increases and the particle is going faster at the end of the displacement than at the beginning

 ## The Meaning of Kinetic Energy
-The kinetic energy of a particle is equal to the total work that was done to
+The kinetic energy of a particle is equal to the total work that was done to accelerate it from rest to its present speed

+K = $\frac{1}{2}mv^2$

+The kinetic energy of a particle is equal to the total work that particle can do in the process of being brought to rest.

 # 6.3 Work and Energy with Varying Forces